+Polygyny is a marriage structure where men have more than one wife at a time.
+Widely spread in world societies, but practiced only by a minority of those communities because population sex-ratios and a lack of economic resources make it inaccessible for the majority.
+Polyandry is contrasted with polygyny.
+Polyandry is a form of polygamy in which a woman takes two or more husbands at the same time.
 Polygyny is polygamy in which one man has two or more wives at the same time.
 The term polygyny is also used where a male animal has more than one female mate.
 Polygynist is a person who practises or favours polygyny, that is, a man who has several wives at the same time.
-Polygamy is marriage with several spouses, or more than one spouse, at once, or living at the same time.

-Cross-National Differences in Polygyny Intensity
+Explaining Cross-National Differences in Polygyny Intensity - Nigel Barber.

 Polygyny increased in tropical countries having plenty of arable land and unequal distribution of wealth (Gini coefficient), supporting the resource-defense explanation.
 Polygyny also increased in female-biased populations and in countries with a high burden of infectious diseases.
 In contrast, there was little evidence for cultural determination of polygyny, although female literacy was a negative predictor.
 Results thus support the three main functional theories and reject cultural determinist accounts of polygyny.

-EFFECTS OF POLYGYNY AND CONSANGUINITY ON HIGH FERTILITY IN THE RURAL ARAB POPULATION IN SOUTH JORDAN - SHUJI SUEYOSHI and RYUTARO OHTSUKA
+EFFECTS OF POLYGYNY AND CONSANGUINITY ON HIGH FERTILITY IN THE RURAL ARAB

 For Polygyny: Reproductive Rights and Empowerment amongst 19th Century Mormon Women - Kane, Nazneen.

 Thus, in this paper, I discuss four direct and proxy measures of women's empowerment to construct an alternative narrative of these polygynous feminists as resisting oppression within a patriarchal society, emphasizing the increased fertility control and reproductive rights of plural wives.